Feature Affinity Assisted Knowledge Distillation and Quantization of Deep Neural Networks on Label-Free Data: Introduction

 \subsection{Knowledge Distillation}

 Several works have proposed to impose closeness of the probabilistic distributions between the teacher and student networks, e.g. similarity between feature maps.
 A flow of solution procedure (FSP) matrix in \cite{fsp} measures the information exchange between two layers of a given model.
 Then $l_2$ loss regularizes the distance between FSP matrices of teacher and student in knowledge distillation.
 An attention transform (AT) loss \cite{atteionmap} directly measures the distance of feature maps outputted by teacher and student, which enhances the learning of student from teacher.
 Similarly, feature affinity (FA) loss \cite{FALoss} measures the distance of two feature maps.
 In a dual learning framework for semantic segmentation \cite{FALoss}, the FA loss is applied on the output feature maps of a segmentation decoder and a high-resolution decoder.
-In \cite{FALossBiao}, FA loss on multi-resolution paths also improves light weight semantic segmentation.
+In \cite{FALossBiao}, FA loss is applied on multi-resolution paths in knowledge distillation of semantic segmentation models.
+It improves mean Average Precision of the lightweight student model.
 Given two feature maps with the same height and width (interpolate if different), $\mathbf{F}^S\in \mathbb{R}^{C_1\times H\times W}$ and $\mathbf{F}^T\in \mathbb{R}^{C_2\times H \times W}$, we first normalize the feature map along the channel dimension.
 Given a pixel of feature map $F_{i}\in \mathbb{R}^{C}$, we construct an affinity matrix $\mathbf{S}\in \mathbb{R}^{WH\times WH}$ as:

-where $\mathbf{\Theta}_{ij}$ measures the angle between $F_i$ and $F_j$.
+where $\mathbf{\theta}_{ij}$ measures the angle between $F_i$ and $F_j$.
 Hence, the FA loss measures the similarity of pairwise angular distance between pixels of two feature maps, which can be formulated as